iszczesniak/cpp/memory/index.md

 # Constructor elision

-The modern call convention opened the door to efficient return by value since C++11.
-What used to be known as the *return value optimization* (RVO) before C++11, became the **constructor elision** in C++11.
+The modern call convention opened the door to efficiently return by value since C++11.
+What used to be known as the *return value optimization* (RVO, never in the standard) before C++11, became the **constructor elision** in C++11.
 We need to know that an *optimization* is offered by a compiler, and is not mandated by the standard.

 Constructor elision is also known as the *copy elision* or *copy/move elision*.
 It applies to no other constructor, and to no assignment